lichuanx/lichuanx.github.io/_pages/lab.md

 3. **Efficient Deep Learning**: I work on creating algorithms that significantly reduce ML computation across the full lifecycle from architecture discovery to training and inference.

+4. **Controllable Generation with Diffusion Models**: I develop methods for precise control of diffusion-based generative models, enabling spatially-aware object manipulation that follows photorealistic principles and physical constraints.
+My research focuses on computation-aware architectures for diffusion models that maintain quality while improving efficiency.

+5. **Agentic Systems**: I research autonomous AI systems that can plan, reason, and execute complex tasks through dynamic tool use and environment interaction.
+This includes developing architectures that support self-directed learning and decision-making in multi-step reasoning tasks.

 The overarching goal of my research is to make ML systems more accessible, efficient, and deployable in real-world scenarios where computational resources are limited.

 ### Research Projects